Search

 From a buyer’s perspective, very little changes.
 They continue to manage energy usage onsite as normal, but under the VPPA the net basis arrangement with the renewable energy project – the fixed energy price or the strike price – offsets their rising electricity costs over the long-term setting up a win-win; more renewable energy on the grid and lower, more predictable energy costs for the company.

-During Climate Week 2024, Greif announced it signed a VPPA with Enel Green Power España that will contribute to the development of two solar projects in the Soria Province of Castilla y Léon, Spain.
+The agreement with Enel Green Power España contributes to the development of two solar projects in the Soria Province of Castilla y Léon, Spain.
 The 12-year agreement will see Greif purchase 70% of the project’s total output, which translates to approximately 100 GWh every year!

 In total, the deal is expected to offset around 65% of the company’s Scope 2 emissions in Europe and approximately 3% of its Scope 1 and Scope 2 emissions globally.
 To put it plainly, it’s a really, really, big project.